-The voices that matter most
+These hidden voices matter the most

 “Embarrassed.
 Worried.
 Angry.